eth-ait/hci-project-group-4/narration.md

 You don't practice for no reason.
 Whether you are developing your skills or working towards a performance.
-Tempi helps track your progress towards your goals across practice sessions with the project explorer.
+Tempi tracks your progress towards your goals across practice sessions with the project explorer.

 ## 1.03practicesession

-Since time is precious during a practice session, tempi is structured around planning and tracking practice sessions.
+Time is precious, to get the most out of your time, Tempi is structured around planning and tracking practice sessions

 ## 1.04createtask (8.1)